mickfuzz/phd4/_posts/thesis_chapters/2023-2-4-Process-Design.md

 A much more collaborative online map which showed other peoples progress would be possible with an investment in time and perhaps more expertise in software development.
 Perhaps moving towards a gamification league and tactics.
 This could cause potential issues with a more competitive atmosphere. -->

+## Link to next chapter

+This chapter has dealt with the evolution of design in initial phases and responses to learner experience to resolve tensions.

+Due to the complexity and many moving parts of the design it has been mostly descriptive.

+While CHAT provides the technique of highlighting emerging tensions and resolutions, to undertake deeper analysis I will an analytical process proposed by Rogoff which examines learning communities using 3 foci.

+This process begins in this chapter with a focus on evolving design and continues in with three following chapters with a greater focus on the learner response to challenges of game making in the recorded sessions.